How to create collections in Configuration Manager

 Resource class: Select the type of resource you want to search for and add to the collection.
 Select a value from System Resource to search for inventory data returned from client computers or from Unknown Computer to select from values returned by unknown computers.

 Edit Query Statement: Opens the Query Statement Properties dialog box, where you can write a query to use as the rule for the collection.
+On the General tab, if you select the option to Omit duplicate rows (select distinct), it may result in less rows returned but potentially quicker results.
 For more information about queries, see Introduction to queries.

 Configure an include collection rule